Priyanshiunique/To_Do/README.md

 # To-Do List

--A simple and interactive To-Do List web application where users can add and remove tasks.
+- A simple and interactive To-Do List web application where users can add and remove tasks.
--This project demonstrates the use of HTML, CSS, and JavaScript to manage tasks dynamically.
+- This project demonstrates the use of HTML, CSS, and JavaScript to manage tasks dynamically.

 ## Features
--Add Tasks: Enter a task in the input field and click "Add Task" to add it to the list.
+- Add Tasks: Enter a task in the input field and click "Add Task" to add it to the list.
--Delete Tasks: Click the "delete" button next to a task to remove it from the list.
+- Delete Tasks: Click the "delete" button next to a task to remove it from the list.
--Interactive: The list updates in real-time as tasks are added or removed.
+- Interactive: The list updates in real-time as tasks are added or removed.
--Responsive: The UI adjusts well to different screen sizes.
+- Responsive: The UI adjusts well to different screen sizes.

 ## Technology Used
--HTML: Structure of the web page.
+- HTML: Structure of the web page.
--CSS: Styling and layout for the user interface.
+- CSS: Styling and layout for the user interface.
--JavaScript: Functionality for adding and deleting tasks dynamically.
+- JavaScript: Functionality for adding and deleting tasks dynamically.

-## Features
-- Data collection
-- Data cleaning and preprocessing
-- Exploratory Data Analysis
-- Model building and selection
-- Web deployment using Streamlit

 ## How It Works

 ### 1.Add a Task
--Type your task in the input field at the top of the page.
+- Type your task in the input field at the top of the page.
--Click the "Add Task" button to add it to the list below.
+- Click the "Add Task" button to add it to the list below.

 ### 2.Delete a Task
--Each task in the list has a "delete" button next to it.
+- Each task in the list has a "delete" button next to it.
--Click the "delete" button to remove the task from the list.
+- Click the "delete" button to remove the task from the list.

 ## Future Improvements
--Add functionality to mark tasks as completed.
+- Add functionality to mark tasks as completed.
--Store tasks in localStorage so they persist when the page is refreshed.
+- Store tasks in localStorage so they persist when the page is refreshed.

 ## Usage